 - Judicial decision-making support tools

-- Biometric identification and categorization systems
+- Biometric identification and categorisation systems

-Requirements for High-Risk Systems:
+Requirements for High-Risk Systems

 - Comprehensive risk assessment and mitigation